microbiomedata/nmdc-metrics-fetcher/README.md

    ```
 1. Click the disk icon to save the project.

-At this point, the Google Apps Script project is set up—except for one thing: you haven't scheduled the script to run at any particular time.
+At this point, the Google Apps Script project is set up—except for one thing: you haven't scheduled any of the scripts in the project to run at any particular time.
 You'll do that in the next section.

 #### 3. Add a Time-based Trigger.